PLATINUM2023

 Community Scholarship Program

-The Stanwood-Camano Area Foundation manages four different scholarship programs throughout the year to support community education.
-Over 200 scholarships are awarded annually including high school scholarships, adult scholarships, middle school music grants, and college-in-the-classroom scholarships.
+The Stanwood-Camano Area Foundation manages three different scholarship programs throughout the year to support community education.
+Over 250 scholarships are awarded annually including high school scholarships, adult scholarships, and middle school music grants.

 Population(s) Served